Nemea: Myth, legend and history

 In Greek mythology, Nemea was ruled by king Lycurgus and queen Eurydice.
 Nemea was famous in Greek myth as the home of the Nemean Lion, which was killed by the hero Heracles, and as the place where the infant Opheltes, lying on a bed of parsley, was killed by a serpent while his nurse Hypsipyle fetched water for the Seven against Thebes on their way from Argos to Thebes.
 The Seven founded the Nemean Games in his memory, according to its aition, or founding myth, accounting for the crown of victory being made of parsley or the wild form of celery and for the black robes of the judges, interpreted as a sign of mourning.

+History

+The near area was wealthy in the Bronze Age as shown by the rich Mycenaean tombs found in the Nemea valley dating from the 16th c.
+BC at Ayia Sotira, Barnavos and Aidonia, many finds from which are in the Nemea museum.
+An early Bronze Age village was also built on nearby Tsoungiza Hill.

 The Nemean Games were documented from 573 BC, or earlier, at the sanctuary of Zeus at Nemea.

-At the temenos, the grave of Opheltes was surrounded by open-air altars and enclosed within a stone wall.
-The sanctuary's necessary spring was named Adrasteia: Pausanias wondered whether it had the name because an "Adrastos" had "discovered" it, but Adrasteia, the "inescapable one", was a nurse of the infant Zeus in Crete.
-The tumulus nearby was credited as the burial mound of his father, and the men of Argos had the privilege of naming the priest of Nemean Zeus, Pausanias was informed when he visited in the late 2nd century CE.
+The original stadium was located near to the temple.
+The Games were held every two years in July.
+Greeks gathered for the celebration and a sacred truce was declared to suspend all wars and hostilities for a month in advance so athletes could travel here.

+In 394 BC the Battle of the Nemea River was fought nearby.

+In 330 BC, the games returned to Nemea.
+At that time Argos constructed great new monuments including the Temple of Zeus and several other buildings.
+A new stadium was built further away from the temple, uniquely accessed by the athletes via a tunnel that still survives.

+Rediscovery

+Pausanias described the site on his visit at the end of the 2nd c.
+AD: at the temenos the grave of Opheltes was surrounded by open-air altars and enclosed within a stone wall.
 In his time the temple, which he noted was "worth seeing", stood in a grove of cypresses; its roof had fallen in and there was no cult image within the temple.

-Three limestone columns of the Temple of Nemean Zeus of about 330 BC have stood since their construction, and two more were reconstructed in 2002.
-As of late 2007, four more are being re-erected.
-Three orders of architecture were employed at this temple, which stands at the end of the Classic period and presages this and other developments of Hellenistic architecture, such as the slenderness (a height of 6.34 column diameters) of the Doric columns of the exterior.
-The site around the temple has been excavated in annual campaigns since 1973: the great open-air altar, baths, and ancient accommodations for visitors have been unearthed.
-The temple stands on the site of an Archaic period temple, of which only a foundation wall is still visible.
-The stadion has recently been discovered.
-It is notable for its well-preserved vaulted entrance tunnel, dated to about 320 BC, with ancient graffiti on the walls.
+The site was excavated in annual campaigns since 1973: many buildings including the great open-air altar, baths, and ancient accommodation for visitors have been unearthed.

 The material discovered in the excavations is on display in an on-site museum constructed as a part of the University of California's excavations.

-In 2018, archaeologists discovered a large, intact tomb dating to the early Mycenaean era (1650–1400 B.C.).
+In 2018, archaeologists discovered a large, intact tomb dating to the early Mycenaean era (1650–1400 BC).